 How does the registration process work?

 The STAP-budget is implemented by UWV.
 As soon as the application period starts, you can submit your application there.
 If the budget is exhausted, applications are no longer possible and you must re-register for the next application period.
 Curious about the budget counter for the current application period or do you want to know when the next application period starts?
 Check the portal of the UWV for more information.

 Lifelong Learning Credit

 Certain programs are eligible for the Education Executive Agency's (DUO) Lifelong Learning Credit.
 This scheme, in place since 2017, allows anyone who is younger than 56 and meets certain conditions access to a favorable government loan to fund their education.
-Go to the website of DUO to find out more about the Lifelong Learning Credit's conditions and how to apply on the website of DUO.
+Find out more about the Lifelong Learning Credit's conditions and how to apply on the website of DUO.